RS1 (rocket)

-RS1, also called RSX, is Long Wall's (Formerly ABL) main launch vehicle platform.
+RS1, also called RSX, is Long Wall's, (formerly ABL Space Systems) main launch vehicle platform.
 Both stages are powered by the company's E2 rocket engine, with nine (Block 1) to eleven (Block 2) in the first stage, and one in the second stage.
 They are powered by Jet-A kerosene as fuel and liquid oxygen (LOX) as the oxidizer, with the option to use RP-1 fuel for higher performance.

 The containerized launch system and rocket can be deployed to and launched from a suitably flat site, the main requirements being access for trucks capable of carrying up to 16 m-long ISO containers (for the RS-1 first stage), and a flat concrete pad 46 m x 15 m.

 History

 In 2020, Long Wall was planning the first orbital launch of its RS1 rocket in 2022.
 The firm received contracts worth US$44.5 million from the United States Air Force, as well as private funding equaling US$49 million.
 According to founder Dan Piemont, the US$44.5 million Air Force contracts include a one-year deal from the tech incubator AFWERX to demonstrate launch technology and an agreement with Space and Missile Systems Center's Space Enterprise Consortium to conduct three demonstrations of a RS1 vehicle variant and deployable ground infrastructure in 2022.

 RS1 claimed to be capable of carrying a payload of 1350 kg to low Earth orbit.
 It was 27 m tall.
 Claimed launch price was US$12 million per flight.
 Long Wall had over 70 launch agreements.

 The maiden flight on January 10, 2023, failed after a fire in the aft cavity damaged key harnessing, causing the engines to shut down 11 seconds into flight.
 RS1 crashed down near the launch pad, damaging infrastructure at the Pacific Spaceport Complex.
 The second attempt at launch failed on July 19, 2024 due to a static fire testing failure.
 After the second flight failure, the company decided to terminate their commercial launch program, and instead focusing on turning RS1 into a missile defense launch vehicle.

 Long Wall was also developing a modified RS1 with first stage engine replaced with an aerospike engine, as part of AFRL's ARISE program.
 In September 2022, AFRL designated X plane number X-63 to this modified RS1 configuration.
 A test launch was initially scheduled for 2023, but has now since been delayed to an unspecified time.